 \subsubsection{Sample-based or Derivative-based}

-We select the surface model with our own captured sequences.
+We select the surface model with our own recorded sequences.
 All settings are detailed in \cref{sec:exp:details}.
-As shown in~\cref{fig:ablation:GPIS}, reconstruction of Yijun's office is demonstrated.
-Both models are able to construct, but the derivative-based model produces a lot of noise on the surface.
-This is because for smoothness purpose, we build voxels that are overlapped to its neighbor, which causes redundant voxels near the surface.
-For those redundant voxels, no center sample is provided and thus the derivative based surface construction builds bad SDFs on unknow region of the voxels.
+As shown in~\cref{fig:ablation:GPIS}, reconstructions of Yijun's office are demonstrated.
+While both models are capable of construction, the derivative-based model introduces a lot of noise to the surface.
+This issue arises, because, for smoothness purpose, we follow Di-Fusion~\cite{huang2021di} to build voxels that overlap with their neighbors, leading to redundant voxels near the surface.
+For these redundant voxels, no center sample is provided and thus the derivative-based surface construction builds poor SDFs on unknown region of the voxels.

-Instead, sample-based surface construction does not have this problem as it adds more points in voxels and is able to construct highly-smooth surfaces.
-From which, we find well constructed and colored white board, chair, school bag and even the oranges.
+In contrast, the sample-based surface construction does not encounter this problem because it adds more points within the voxels, enabling the construction of very smooth surfaces.
+We observe well-constructed and accurately colored objects such as the whiteboard, the chair, the school bag and even the oranges.